zhou-dong/zhou-dong.github.io/_posts/study/2015-11-27-computer-architecture-and-cloud-computing.md

 - HDFS is based on Linux file system.

 The use the same ideas to build different level of the system, and then combine them to a large system, to make the system more powerful.

+No matter which level have good ideas or solutions will be implemented in other level.
+Future is join all these ideas together to optimize the whole system, like GPU plus Map Reduce, HDFS with Linux file system(ext3).

 #### Conclusion